DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Preliminaries

-\textbf{Classifier guidance and image guidance.\quad}To improve the quality and diversity of generated samples, guided diffusion~\cite{dhariwal2021diffusionbeatgans} uses a pre-trained classifier $p_\phi(y|x_t)$ to guide the diffusion sampling process, where $y$ is the class label.
+To improve the quality and diversity of generated samples, guided diffusion~\cite{dhariwal2021diffusionbeatgans} uses a pre-trained classifier $p_\phi(y|x_t)$ to guide the diffusion sampling process, where $y$ is the class label.
 The guiding process is defined as modifying the noise prediction by a guidance scale $w$:

 Thus, the impact of class $y$ on the generated results can be controlled by adjusting the parameter $w$.